jyrkioraskari/IFCtoLBD/README.md

 ```

 ## Blog
+### March 14, 2024

+Just in case you have a path problem in a MacBook when writing Python:

+A short example code can be found [here](/IFCtoLBD/blob/master/IFCtoLBD_Python/IFCtoLBD_RDFLibTurtle.py).

 ### March 11, 2024
 The Python examples were rewritten so that the import error in some JPype versions should not appear.
 Also, instructions to copy the jars folder was added.